 it, you really need to have the right thing that will feel good all the

 time, not the one that seems cool during 10 minutes of random use or during

 someone else's performance.

 Next: people were asked to pick one jam from a collections of various jams.
 And so they did.
 But when they

 were asked to describe the jam's characteristic, or say WHY they liked them,

-they were stumped.
+they were helpless.
 They were no longer certain about their choices.
 They did

 not understand what it means for a jam to be slippery or have a texture.